 Grid Access to Large Databases of Prodromal Subjects

-One very useful application of the Grid is the ability to pool prodromal subjects from all over the world allowing for a very large sample selection.
+One very useful application of the Grid is the ability to pool prodromal subjects from all over the world, allowing for a very large sample selection.
 Having a large sample selection helps the analysis of the scans to be much more accurate.
 NeuGRID is connected to many large databases of MRI scans.

 CA1 Subfield and CBV Values